MPratley/Dissertation-Code/setup.md

 to update them

-`pip freeze > requirements.txt`
+DONT DO `pip freeze > requirements.txt`

-(yes, freeze is generally bad, this should probably be a real deps list.)
+Just add the top level deps you actually intend on installing